patiences/mir-redex/README.md

 # mir-redex

-A naive first crack at modelling Rust's MIR
+A first crack at modelling Rust's MIR